 Traditional structures were made using the model of silicon solar cells in which the photons were going through the anode before being converted to exciton in the bulk heterojunction.
 However, it has been shown that an inverted structure behaves much better and was more stable.

 The working principle of these cells is very easy: in the Bulk heterojunction, incident photons are absorbed, that leads to the creation of an exciton.
 These excitons can diffuse within the material, before being separated as a hole-electron pair.
 Each carrier is transported to a transport layer toward its respective electrode.

 The bulk heterojunction is composed of a donor polymer, P3HT for example and an acceptor organic material.
 Owing to their strong electronegativity and high electron mobility, C60 derivatives like PCBM have become standard acceptor molecules in OPV devices.
 Today, the inverted structure with fullerene derivatives has become a standard in organic solar cells.

-Since the advent of perovskite solar cells many researchers in the field of organic photovoltaics have drifted to this new field.
-That lets much less resources to the organic field.
-However, This is now a much mature technologies.
+Since the advent of perovskite solar cells, many researchers in the field of organic photovoltaics have drifted to this new field.
+That lets much fewer resources to the organic field.
+However, This is now a much mature technology.
 Scientists focus on ensuring their stability and improving their efficiency.
 Many companies are trying to commercialize it, including Eight19 in Cambridge (UK) and Armor in Nantes (France).
 Their developments may become great commercial hits in the coming years depending on what they chose as market segments.